-Back in December, Apple was teasing a modular Mac Pro that would really satisfy the most demanding professionals.
-It would be “architected for pro customers” and give “highest performance” while keeping a “modular, upgradeable design.”
-The news definitely added a spring in our step… until this week, when Apple made a bitter-sweet announcement.
+Back in December, Apple teased a modular Mac Pro that would be “architected for pro customers” and give “highest performance” while keeping a “modular, upgradeable design.”
+Its modularity and features had the tech community excited, but Apple recently made a bitter-sweet announcement.

 “We’ve brought in some pretty incredible talent, really masters of their craft.
 And so they’re now sitting and building out workflows internally with real content and really looking for what are the bottlenecks.
 What are the pain points.
 How can we improve things.
 And then we take this information where we find it and we go into our architecture team and our performance architects and really drill down and figure out where is the bottleneck.”